NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Soulspeaker.md

 **Activate** `pf2:2` command

-**Effect** You cast [[Spells/Message|Message]], but instead of your message being transferred directly to a target's ears, the message is stored in the _soulspeaker_.
+**Effect** You cast [[Message|Message]], but instead of your message being transferred directly to a target's ears, the message is stored in the _soulspeaker_.
 The _soulspeaker's_ eyes open, and the next time it's activated, the _soulspeaker_ repeats the message you spoke to it with a rasping whisper before its eyes close again, the message expended.

 *Source: Pathfinder Adventure: Crown of the Kobold King* *OGL*